 The movement for food sovereignty began in 1996, when the term was coined.
 It is generally defined as the right of communities to control the foods that are available to them, and how those foods are produced and grown.
 While individual consumers can make their own choices, food sovereignty activists argue that, on a larger scale, many communities lack agency in how the foods they eat are produced, which can have an impact on their health, livelihoods, and environment.
 While the movement seeks reforms that support smallholder farmers, provide redress for those impacted by environmental damage, and ensure better conditions for agricultural workers, it’s important to note that producing food in a vacuum may not lead to food security success.
 Rather, as the movement gains ground, with seven nations incorporating food sovereignty into their constitutions, it is also equally important to identify how sharing resources through trade can lift a country’s ability to feed itself sufficiently.

 Local activists in the US are working to protect themselves against what some see as overregulation.
-The issue is also being taken up on the state level: in 2021, Mainers will decide whether to embed an individual right to grow and produce food into their state constitution.
+The issue is also being taken up on the state level: in 2021, Main became the first state to embed an individual right to grow and produce food into their state constitution.
 This would protect every resident’s ability to farm, raise livestock, and harvest plants and animals, so long as they “do not commit trespassing, theft, poaching, or other abuses of private property rights.”

 Food sovereignty proponents are focused on ensuring that regulations make it easier for local producers to sell goods to their neighbors.
 They believe that by easing some of the challenges faced by agricultural entrepreneurs, local consumers will have better access to fresh food produced sustainably.
 For example, food sovereignty laws have protected small producers from onerous regulations, like a law that required farmers to spend thousands of dollars on processing poultry, even to sell a single chicken.